snitzr/election_claims_2016/README.md

 This is an editable [list of all claims of either a Hillary or Trump win](2016_Prediction_List.markdown) in the 2016 United States of America national election.
 Feel free to add to this list.

-Come back here after [Election Day](//en.wikipedia.org/wiki/United_States_elections,_2016) November 8, 2016 and see who was right and who was wrong.
+Come back here after [Election Day](//en.wikipedia.org/wiki/United_States_elections,_2016) November 8, 2016 and see who got it right.